AndreaDiotallevi/learning-journal/week-4.md

 We spent a lot of time researching the right syntax for creating a new table from the command line.
 Next step is learning the most important query commands in order to manipulate table data.

+**Pairing with Jamie**

+The pairing session was a lot of fun.
+We were both very concentrated and laid back, and went on solving the challenges helping each other.